karmakarmeghdip/taan/README.md

 ## 🛠️ Tech Stack

 - **Rust**: The core language for the application.
-- **Xilem**: A modern Rust UI framework for building native applications.
+- **Slint**: A modern Rust UI toolkit for building native applications.
 - **librespot**: An open-source client library for Spotify.
 - **rspotify**: A Rust wrapper for the Spotify Web API.